FOSSASystems/FOSSASAT-2/README.md

 ## [Doxygen Documentation](https://fossasystems.github.io/FOSSASAT-2)

 First generation 2P Satellite dedicated to demonstrating new miniaturized technology for picosatellites developed by FOSSA.
-To be launched in Q1 2020 aboard a Firefly Alpha launch vehicle.
+Launched aboard a Firefly Alpha launch vehicle on the maiden flight with an unfortunate explosion.

 ## Payload
 The main payload of FossaSat-2 is an OV2640 low-resolution CMOS camera.
 GSD is >50m/pixel.
 A Skytraq GNSS reciever is being used to test active TLE generation for PocketQubes.
 GPS Payload Supported by the Galileo Science office.